claretbio/reallyrun/README.md

 # Usage

 The basic analysis can be run with `really runsamples` when running on standard libraries or `really runsamples --umi` when running on libraries with UMIs.
-The software takes in raw fasts and trims adapters, aligns to a user-specified reference genome, and marks duplicates.
+The software takes in raw fastqs and trims adapters, aligns to a user-specified reference transcriptome, and marks duplicates.
 For UMI aware demltiplexing of REALLY libraries please use our SRSLYumi python package (more info at https://github.com/claretbio/SRSLYumi)

 In order to run, this software requires an installation of conda.
 For speed, we recommend [mamba](https://mamba.readthedocs.io/en/latest/installation.html) which is best installed from [mambaforge](https://github.com/conda-forge/miniforge#mambaforge).
 If you prefer to use standard conda, installation instructions can be found [here](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links).

 Required Arguments

+    --starindex : a path to the STAR index if one exists

+    OR

-    --reference: a path to the reference genome you wish to align to (must be provided unless a STAR index has already been made for the reference, then you can specify the path to the star index using --starindex)
+    --reference: a path to the reference genome you wish to have converted to a STAR transcriptome for alignment

     --gtf: a path to the GTF of genes that corresponds to the reference you are aligning to, details on GTF format [here](https://useast.ensembl.org/info/website/upload/gff.html)

     --refflat: a path to the refFlat of genes that correspond to the reference you are aligning to.
 For an example refFlat file for GRCh38, see `refFlat.txt.gz` at https://hgdownload.cse.ucsc.edu/goldenPath/hg38/database/.

     --ribosomal: a path to the rRNA interval list that corresponds to the reference you are aligning to.
-Picard has a tool (https://gatk.broadinstitute.org/hc/en-us/articles/360036716091-BedToIntervalList-Picard-) which can easily convert a BED format file to an interval list.
+Picard's [BedToIntervalList tool](https://gatk.broadinstitute.org/hc/en-us/articles/360036716091-BedToIntervalList-Picard-) can be used here.
+An example interval list can be found [here](https://gist.github.com/slowkow/b11c28796508f03cdf4b).

     --libraries or --libfile: the library IDs you would like analzed in comma separated format or the path to a file with one ID per line, repsectively.